-Since its inception, FIDS has undergone many transformations striving to provide an upgraded, aesthetically-rich experience to passengers.
+Since its inception, FIDS has undergone many transformations striving to provide an upgraded, aesthetically rich passenger experience.
 But beyond that, the changes have led to airports sharing accurate information at the fastest possible time with maximum automation.

 Here are some of the different types of information that can be shown using a FIDS:

-The flight information display system software gathers data from internal and external sources.
+The Flight Information Display System FIDS software gathers data from internal and external sources.
 The major ones are the Airport Operational Database (AODB), Resource Management System, Public Transportation Data Feeds, and Alert & Warning Systems.
 The software assimilates with these management systems via data integration & API to pull the required data.

 Next, system operators custom design the FIDS screen layouts or use handy templates to arrange, design, and publish the data on the airport display monitors.
-The digital signage software vendor may also design custom applications with the airport’s branding and other unique necessities.
+The digital signage software vendor may also offer various customizations to meet the airport’s unique business needs.

-The FIDS software further allows automation and scheduling content on the airport announcement boards.
-The airport system operators can use the display software as a content management system to schedule different types of content on each screen.
+The FIDS software further allows automation and scheduling of content on the airport announcement boards.
+The airport system operators can use a centralized Content Management System (CMS) to update, line up, create a playlist, or create flash alerts for different types of on-screen content.

 The management division of Singapore’s Changi Airport recruited an experienced team to bring a passenger-centric approach to its flight information displays.
-They wanted to set the bar higher by informing, engaging, and entertaining the passengers in the most innovative ways.
+They wanted to set the bar higher by informing, engaging, and entertaining the passengers innovatively.

-The Singapore airport placed large LED displays to offer detailed flight information along with digital signage kiosk booths where passengers can get only the information they are looking for.
+The Singapore airport placed large LED displays to offer detailed flight information and digital signage kiosk booths where passengers can get only the information they want.

 These flight information kiosks allow passengers to scan their boarding passes and get flight information like which terminal to head to and how to reach there.
 It even shows an animated direction using a 3D wayfinding map.